 Medical or Surgical Abortion

-A medical abortion (or commonly referred to as the Abortion Pill) uses two medicines to end a pregnancy.
+A medical abortion (commonly referred to as the Abortion Pill) uses two medicines to end a pregnancy.
 The first one - mifepristone (Ru486) - weakens the attachment of the pregnancy to the uterus.
 A second medication - misoprostol - swallowed or put into the vagina two days later, makes the uterus cramp and causes bleeding to expel the pregnancy.

 Surgical abortion is a brief and safe surgical procedure commonly done all over the world.
 During the first fourteen weeks of pregnancy, a surgical abortion is done by a method called vacuum aspiration under a general anaesthetic (unconscious) or under sedation.
 With vacuum aspiration the cervix (opening to the uterus) is stretched open slightly, pregnancy is then removed through a small tube using suction.